 Mark Briggs serves as Chairman and CEO of Validity.
 He has over 20 years of experience building and leading high-growth technology companies with a strong track record of generating exceptional shareholder value.
-Most recently, he served as CEO of ABILITY Network, a company he grew from <$10m to over $120m in revenue in four years.
-ABILITY was recently acquired by Inovalon (NASDAQ:INOV) for $1.2 Billion.
+Most recently, he served as CEO of ABILITY Network, a company he grew from <$10 million to over $120 million in revenue in four years.
+ABILITY was recently acquired by Inovalon (NASDAQ:INOV) for $1.2 billion.

 Prior to ABILITY, Mark held executive leadership positions at Carefx Corporation, at NaviNet, was the President of MPI Solutions at QuadraMed Corporation, and served as the Chairman and CEO of LinkSoft Technologies, a company that he founded.